BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/checkbox/checkbox-outlined-documentation.md

 ### VCheckbox

-Vuero provides default styled checkboxes in 2 main styles, `outlined` (default) and `solid`.
+Tranxact provides default styled checkboxes in 2 main styles, `outlined` (default) and `solid`.
 Those checkboxes also support all main colors.
 The available colors are `primary`, `success`, `info`, `warning`, `danger`.